 You can’t change the work item type of an existing work item.
 However, you can clone an existing work item and specify a new type.
-Open the work item you want to change, copy it—including all links and attachments—and choose the work item type you want.
+Open the work item you want to change, copy it—including all links—and choose the work item type you want.

 The cloned work item is automatically linked to the original work item through a Related link type.

 If you clone a work item and change its type to task, the cloned task may not appear on the sprint backlog until you have linked it to a parent backlog item or user story.